 This CDT will provide a cohort of 50 Engineering Doctorate research engineers with a holistic knowledge of functional coatings development and manufacture and I am positive that their work will have a significant impact across multiple industrial sectors” – Professor James Sullivan

-- Must not be financially able to participate in study for a postgraduate research degree without the award of this funding
+- Not be financially able to participate without the award of grant funding (i.e. do not have funds in excess of £71,000).

 How to Apply